MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 11. Tactical Tech
     - Overview: A nonprofit that explores the political and social role of technology in society.
-    - Potential Collaboration: Partner with Tactical Tech to provide MyLife users with resources and tools for maintaining digital security and privacy, particularly for those in vulnerable situations.
+    - Potential Collaboration: Partner with Tactical Tech to provide MyLife members with resources and tools for maintaining digital security and privacy, particularly for those in vulnerable situations.

 #### Intelligence Services